 Full or partial relief is available for certain types of ownership transfers.

 The bright-line property rule does not apply if you’re the executor or administrator of a deceased estate or you inherited the property.

 If you're an offshore RLWT person and have a sale subject to the bright-line property rule, a withholding tax will be deducted at the time of the sale unless a valid certificate of exemption is held.

-Complete this if you had a bright-line property sale during the year and you're showing the income from the sale in your tax return.
+Complete this if you had a bright-line property sale during the year and show the income from the sale in your income tax return.